inria-paris-robotics-lab/allegro_hand_ros_v4/README.md

 # allegro_hand_ros

-Allegro Hand ROS
+Allegro Hand ROS2
 ================================

-This is a fork of the official release to control Allegro Hand with ROS Kinetic : [https://github.com/simlabrobotics/allegro_hand_ros_v4](https://github.com/simlabrobotics/allegro_hand_ros_v4).
+This is a fork of the official release to control Allegro Hand with ROS2 Jazzy : [https://github.com/simlabrobotics/allegro_hand_ros_v4](https://github.com/simlabrobotics/allegro_hand_ros_v4).
 This repo has been heavily modified in order to :
 * Patch some tremendous errors (e.g the velocity computation)
 * Simplify it
-* Follow ROS standard and making it compatible with ros_control
+* Follow ROS2 standard and making it compatible with ros_control
 * Provide a simulator that replicate the real robot behavior, using Gazebo (using previous point).

 **Note:** The repo [inria-paris-robotics-lab/allegro_hand_hardware_v4](https://github.com/inria-paris-robotics-lab/allegro_hand_hardware_v4) contains CAD files for mounting the Allegro Hand on a UR5 arm.